 If putting 20% down isn't in the cards, then an unconventional loan may be the right move.
 Having a lower credit score makes these loans a solid option, too.

-Unconventional loans are insured by the federal government.
+The federal government insures unconventional loans.
 FHA, USDA, and VA loans are among the strongest choices for first-time homebuyers.
-You won't need to put as much money down on the front end!
+You won't need to spend as much on the front end.

 First-time Homebuyer Loans May Help

-Unconventional loans often turn out to be the more affordable option for younger buyers.
+Unconventional loans often become the more affordable option for younger buyers.
 There are several federal programs aimed at helping first-time homebuyers.
 Through these programs, you may be able to make a much smaller down payment — if at all.

 Check Out FHA Loans

 The Federal Housing Administration insures FHA loans.
 If your credit score hasn't crested 600, you can still qualify for one of these loans.
 And you may be able to put down as little as 3.5%.

 You will, however, need to pay mortgage insurance to cover losses if you default on the loan.
 You'll need to verify employment for the past two years.
 And you'll need to ensure that the home is where you plan to live — not a rental property.

 The U.S. Department of Agriculture backs USDA loans.
 These are excellent choices for buyers with low incomes.
 While you don't need to work in the agricultural industry, you must commit to living in a rural area.

 You'll also need to have a reasonable credit history and demonstrate a reliable source of income.
 At the same time, your income will need to be lower than the low-income cap in the region where you're living.
 With USDA loans, you won't put any money down.